NeCTAR-RC/nectar-training/package06/sections/rdsiStorage.markdown

 You may get access to:

-* an Object Storage.
+* an Object Storage
-* a Volume Storage.
+* a Volume Storage
-* a specific VM which has access to the storage.
+* a specific VM which has access to the storage
-* NFS storage which you can *mount* from your local instance.
+* NFS storage which you can *mount* (access) on your local instance
 * or other forms of access.

+Note that *mounting* (=setting up access) a collection with *NFS* from a virtual machine in a *different* node than the one where the RDSI collection resides will not work.

 If you need to add RDSI storage to a NeCTAR VM, here are a couple of articles describing how to do it: